 These are hardly throw-away verses.

 And St. John the Evangelist knew perfectly well into which age-old philosophical lexicon he was dipping when he said: “In the beginning was the Logos (the Word), and the Word was with God and the Word was God…” (John 1,1).
 As he later declares, that’s the Word that became flesh.
-And another resident of Ephesus, old Heraclitus, would have perked up his ears, and Aristotle’s definition of man as zoon logikon (‘Logos-based’ animal) would find itself infused with new meaning.
+Upon reading such words, another resident of Ephesus, old Heraclitus, would have perked up his ears, and Aristotle’s definition of man as zoon logikon (‘Logos-based’ animal) would find itself infused with new meaning.

 As a rule, Christ was given to a kind of understatement, intent on a gradual, pedagogical preparation of those he wished to teach.
-His whole coming was designed to provide a kind of ‘buffer’ between our obtuseness and his absolute power and glory, courtesy of the Flesh and Blood he received from the Virgin.
-Nonetheless, he let one show-stopper emerge from his otherwise so careful lips: “Before Abraham was, I am.”
+Indeed, his whole coming was designed to provide a kind of ‘buffer’ between our sinful obtuseness and his absolute power and glory, courtesy of the Flesh and Blood he received from the Virgin.
+Nonetheless, he did let one show-stopper emerge from his otherwise so careful lips: “Before Abraham was, I am.”
 (John 8,58).

 Discernment of spirits, of course, will continue to be the order of the day, as is already the case within the Christian tradition itself.
-And though the Lord commanded us not to eradicate the tares, less we uproot the good grain with it, he certainly did not forbid us to identify the accompanying grain, wherever it may grow.
+And though the Lord commanded us not to eradicate the tares, less we uproot the good grain with it, he certainly did not forbid us to be keen in identifying the accompanying grain, wherever it may grow.

-I look to the day in which being Catholic will also mean being catholic: that is, being one who holds up to all traditions that ultimate mirror, in which any truth can find its best station, any good its final bearings, and any beauty its unmistakable consummation – there where any one of us with good will and honest mind can witness the universality of revelation.
-Its unique focus and singular realization in Christ would then no longer look like competition or triumphalism, but more like fulfillment and homecoming – a looking-glass that looks into eternity without distortion, allowing us to peer into Him who said “‘Let light shine out of darkness’, [and] who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Christ.”
+I look to the day in which being Catholic will also mean being catholic: that is, being one who holds up to all the world’s traditions that ultimate mirror, in which any truth can find its best station, any good its final bearings, and any beauty its unmistakable consummation – there where any human being with good will and honest mind can witness the universality of revelation.
+Its unique focus and singular realization in Christ would then no longer intimidate as a form of competition or triumphalism, but shine instead as a welcome fulfillment and homecoming – a looking-glass that looks into eternity without distortion, allowing us to peer into Him who said: “‘Let light shine out of darkness’, [and] who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Christ.”
 (2 Cor.
 4, 6).